 Rhodochrosite may not be the most popular kid at school, but true collectors simply have to have it in their stashes because of rhodochrosite’s alluring rarity.
 In fact, before 1813 when it was first mentioned as a discovery in Romania as a by-product of silver mining, miners simply discarded mountains of valuable rhodochrosites thinking that it was garbage.
 It was only when gemologists spotted gem quality rhodochrosites, everyone realised that they had been throwing away deposits which were potentially more valuable than silver.
 In terms of costs, in rhodochrosite’s case, the middle man wins.
 This means that the medium pink variants tend to fetch the highest prices, even if these are not the rarest.

 Rhodochrosite on Mohs scale: 3.5 – 4.
-This means that it is not the most suitable gemstone for everyday wear as it can be easier to fracture it compared to rhodonite, kunzite or morganite.
+This means that it is not the most suitable gemstone for everyday wear as it can be easier to fracture it compared to other pink gemstones like rhodonite, kunzite or morganite.

 Pezzottaite on Mohs scale: 8.
 This means, if you ever find one, feel free to wear it daily.

 Thulite, or rosaline, comes to us from Sauland in Telemark, Norway.
 It was first discovered in 1820.
 Again, like other gems on the list, this is a manganese-bearer.
 Thulite is a variety of zoisite, another notable family member of which is tanzanite.
 The gem has a grainy pink texture, and if the gem is darker, it means it carries more manganese, therefore is worth more.
 Crystal healing enthusiasts believe that this stone carries positive energy and will help remove negative thoughts and emotions.
 Pair that with a good glass of wine, and enjoy an evening of thulite and chill.